crim-ca/weaver/docs/source/processes.rst

 for the *whole* execution to complete to obtain the result.
 Given that :term:`Process` could take a very long time to complete, it is not practical to execute them in this manner and potentially have to wait hours to retrieve outputs.
 Instead, the preferred and default approach is to request an ``async`` :term:`Job` execution.
-When doing so, `Weaver` will add this to a task queue for processing, and will immediately return a :term:`Job` identifier and location where the user can probe for its status, using :ref:`Monitoring <proc_op_monitor>` request.
+When doing so, `Weaver` will add this to a task queue for processing, and will immediately return a :term:`Job` identifier and ``Location`` where the user can probe for its status, using :ref:`Monitoring <proc_op_monitor>` request.
 As soon as any task worker becomes available, it will pick any leftover queued :term:`Job` to execute it.

 .. note::
     The ``mode`` field is an older methodology that precedes the official :term:`OGC API - Processes` method using the ``Prefer`` header.
 It is recommended to employ the ``Prefer`` header that ensures higher interoperability with other services using the same standard.
 The ``mode`` field is deprecated and preserved only for backward compatibility purpose.

 When requesting a `synchronous` execution, and provided a worker was available to pick and complete the task before